pyrogram/pyrogram/docs/source/index.rst

 API Reference
 ^^^^^^^^^^^^^

-- `Client Class`_ - Details about the Client class.
+- `Client Class`_ - Reference details about the Client class.
 - `Available Methods`_ - A list of available high-level methods.
 - `Available Types`_ - A list of available high-level types.
 - `Bound Methods`_ - A list of convenient bound methods.